-Mishcon de Reya is pleased to collaborate again with Blackstone Chambers and The Centre for Commercial Law Studies at Queen Mary University of London, to deliver their popular International Asset Tracing and Recovery course for a second year.
+Mishcon de Reya is delighted to collaborate again with Blackstone Chambers and The Centre for Commercial Law Studies at Queen Mary University of London, to deliver our popular International Asset Tracing and Recovery course.

 Gary Miller, Partner at Mishcon de Reya, said: